t4d-gmbh/systemdunits/README.md

-# servicetimer
+# SystemdUnits

-Small package to convert a schedule into systemd timer units
+Small package to write unit files for systemd.